 While all enrolments in onCourse create outcomes, including those in non-VET programs, the outcomes that can cause concern for reporting are those associated with VET enrolments.

 During the enrolment cancellation a checkbox is ticked by default that says 'Delete outcomes linked to this enrolment with status "not set"'.
 If you have not given any outcomes a status yet, this will mean all the outcomes attached to the enrolment will be deleted.
 This will be desirable for most types of enrolments, where you do not want to report the student as having enrolled in this program at all for AVETMISS purposes.
 You cannot delete outcome associated with 'success' or 'unknown' tagged AVETMISS exports, and you also cannot delete outcomes associated with unrevoked certificates.

 If the student needs to be reported as a withdrawn student for AVETMISS purposes, you have two options.
 Either set the value of the outcomes before the cancellation process, and they will be retained by default.
 Alternatively, you can untick the option 'Delete outcomes linked to this enrolment with status "not set"' so all outcomes, both set and not set, will be retained.
 To avoid AVETMISS errors, you will need to make sure that any unset outcomes that are retained are given a valid outcomes status, such as 60 - Withdrawn after processing the cancellation.

 Retained outcomes attached to cancelled enrolments are reported like all other outcomes.
-If you want to suppress them from all reporting, set the enrolment to 'Do not report for AVETMISS' on the enrolment general tab.
+If you want to suppress them from all reporting, set the enrolment to 'Do not report for AVETMISS' within the VET section of the enrolment record.

 You can also elect to charge a cancellation fee (with or without tax) as per your college policies.
 The difference between the fee paid, and the cancellation fee charged will be available as credit to the student, or can be refunded to them.